-The total available amount per call to be distributed among all supported investigations will be around €100.000.
+The total available amount per call to be distributed among all supported investigations will be €100.000.

 The programme is supported by the European Commission and Adessium Foundation.

 For this grant programme there are 6 application rounds scheduled over a period of two years (2022-2023).

-The second call application deadline is on Thursday 8 September 2022, 12 pm CEST (noon Brussels time).
+The fourth call application deadline is on Thursday, 12 January 2023, 12 pm CEST (noon Brussels time).
 The next application deadline is